 On the 1/05/2015, 5/06/2015 and the 3/07/2015 we will be selling paddle power books to junior members and starting the first steps on the paddle power award scheme.
 As there is a limited quantity if you would like to reserve your book please ask behind the sign in desk or e-mail the club.

-The sessions start at 20:30 and will be priced at £3.50 (50p increase).
+The current sessions are at Edgbaston Reservoir.
+Sessions start at 18:30 and will be free of charge for club members.
 If the evening is popular you will be required to get off the water after 45mins to allow other members the chance to paddle.
-Obviously if the turnout is low then you can stay for both sessions.
+Obviously if the turnout is low then you can stay for the duration.

-Our club is always looking to grow its membership and the pool always proves a popular opportunity for non-members to learn!
-If you wish to have a go please just turn up at 8:30pm and speak to the peron on the desk (no appointment is necessary).
+Our club is always looking to grow its membership and the reservoir always proves a popular opportunity for non-members to learn!
+If you wish to have a go please just turn up at 18:30 by the rowing club on the reservoir and speak to one of the people by the concrete steps into the water (no appointment is necessary).
 We charge a temporary membership of £5.50 and there is no additional charge to borrow club kayaks and paddles.
-Obviously there are huge benefits to joining the club because you will get a £2 discount every time you come along.

 Unfortunately we are only able to accept two separate visits on a temporary membership before joining the club would be required.
 This is not Birmingham Canoe Clubs rules, but is governed by the British Canoe Union and Canoe England.